-While developing artworks students record their process in a visual diary, developing ideas and concepts.
-Students will need to sketch out their ideas before construction, demonstrating their creativity.
-Students will also learn art terminology related to 3D Art and Design that they will use to discuss their concepts.
-3D Art and Design encourages students to explore practical skills that will be utilised in both Art and Visual Communication Design (VCD) pathways.
+While developing artworks students record their process in a visual arts journal to develop, ideas and concepts.
+Students will need to plan their ideas before construction, demonstrating their creative thinking.
+Students will also learn art terminology related to 3D Art and Design that enables them to discuss their concepts.

+3D Art and Design encourages students to explore practical skills that will be utilised in both Art and Visual Communication Design (VCD) pathways

-An outline of the content descriptors for this subject can be accessed via: http://victoriancurriculum.vcaa.vic.edu.au/overview/about
+An outline of the content descriptors for this subject can be accessed via: http://victoriancurriculum.vcaa.vic. edu.au/overview/about